For The Love of Pete

 On Flamingo Island.

+In March.
 Away from the snow, sleet and winter mess that would be typical in New England in three months’ time.
 Away from my cramped one bedroom apartment.
 Away from the craziness of the office.

 It had been pulled fifteen gifts ago.